HOME / 2024-25 SEASON / FIFTY BOXES OF EARTH

 In this world premiere, Q just moved to the neighborhood, but instead of a bed, they brought fifty boxes of earth for the community garden.
 When Q starts cultivating fantastical, improbable plants, one man's distrust grows even as his young daughter reaches out in friendship.
 A creative response to Bram Stoker's Dracula, Fifty Boxes of Earth weaves in choreography and puppetry to consider the heavy costs of leaving a home and putting down new roots.

 Recommended for ages 10+.
-Content includes xenophobia and self harm.
+Content includes depictions of xenophobia, transphobia, blood, and intentional self injury.

 GENERAL INFORMATION